Flatcurvature/flatcurvature.github.io/src/content/posts/mlops-with-zero-cost.md

 ---
-title: Become Rustic: MLOps without Fancy Stacks and with Zero Cost
+title: Become Rustic.
+MLOps without Fancy Stacks and with Zero Cost
 published: 2021-01-31
 description: I know you want to start to become top ML Engineer, but you don't have fancy production setup.
 A beginner-friendly, cost-free MLOps setup using Colab, Drive, MLflow, and Ngrok, no fancy cloud platforms needed.

 tags: [Software Engineering, Machine Learning, AI]
 category: Software Infrastructure
 draft: false